cdenq/pfin-tools/README.md

-# tax-bracket-visualization
+# pfin-tools

-## About Tax Bracket Visualizer
+## About Personal Finance Tools

-`Tax Bracket Visualizer` is personal curiosity project about visualizing the different effects of the tax brackets.
-This project is currently only a .ipynb notebook, but I could potentially expand upon it to include a scraper + interactive web dashboard.
+`Personal Finance Tools` is repo containing various custom-coded data projects about tax visualization, projected income earnings, etc. They are mainly for personal use, but if others find value from them, feel free to use.

 Data from [Forbes](https://www.forbes.com/advisor/taxes/taxes-federal-income-tax-bracket/), accessed 2/20/22.